kh296/dawn-pytorch/README.md

 sets values for a number of environment variables relevant to using PyTorch with Intel GPUs, including for distributed processing.
 These variables are documented in the script.

+The setup script performs all environment setup needed to use PyTorch, including making available compatible versions of oneAPI libraries and GPU drivers.
+Combining with other system scripts and modules for environment setup may cause problems.
+In particular none of the modules for `conda` setup or for oneAPI setup should be loaded.